 It’s relatively easy to maintain reverse osmosis technologies.
 The filter cartridges require changing once every year or so, while the RO membrane usually lasts for 2 years before it needs replacing.

-RO Systems I Recommend:
+RO Systems We Recommend:

 🥇 Which Water Filters Are Best For PFOS and PFOA Removal?